Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson5.md

 ## Chainlink Function
 - Finally, Chainlink Functions allow `API calls` to be made within a decentralized environment.
 This feature is ideal for creating innovative applications and is recommended for advanced users with a thorough understanding of Chainlink ecosystem.

+## Conclusion
+- Chainlink Data Feeds will help integrate currency conversion inside of our FundMe contract.
+Chainlink's decentralized Oracle network not only addresses the 'Oracle problem', but provides a suite of additional features for enhancing every dApp capabilities.

+## 🧑‍💻 Test yourself
+Quiz? 📕 Describe 4 Chainlink products and what problem each one solves.